phaserjs/phaser/README.md

 * SoundManager.remove(sound) now lets you remove a sound from the SoundManager, destroying it in the process.
 * Sound.destroy will remove a sound and all local references it holds, optionally removing itself from the SoundManager as well.
 * SoundManager.removeByKey(key) will remove all sounds from the SoundManager that have a key matching the given value.
+* ArcadePhysics.Body.hitTest(x, y) will return a boolean based on if the given world coordinate are within the Body or not.

 Bug Fixes